 In spite of a dreary winter weather-wise, Pull-Tight has not stopped for a second.
 Audiences enjoyed the delightful On Golden Pond and the entire world of a Maine summer on the lake created for us by Director Heather Bottoms and her cast and crew.

 One of the highlights of the show was welcoming Greg Grimsley back to the Pull-Tight stage after an absence of more than 30 years.
-To see his interview about now and then, click HERE.
+Watch our interview with him about now and then.

-I was especially moved by Heather’s Director’s Note in the program in which she touches on the significance for her of directing this show during the season’s 50th Anniversary.
-If you missed it, read it HERE.
+I was especially moved by Heather’s Director’s Note in the program, in which she touches on the significance for her of directing this show during the season’s 50th Anniversary.

-Our overwhelming demand for tickets continues to be a “good problem” to have, but frustrating for our patrons, and this is an issue being explored by your Board of Directors.
+Our overwhelming demand for tickets continues to be a “good problem” to have, but frustrating for our patrons.
+This is an issue being explored by your Board of Directors.
 Remember that you can always reach out to your Board with suggestions.
-Email links can be found HERE.

-Heads-up to please Save the Date for the Pull-Tight Banquet, known this year as the Pull-Tight 50th Gala, on the evening of June 29th at The Martin Center in Brentwood.
+Heads-up to please save the date for the Pull-Tight Banquet, known this year as the Pull-Tight 50th Gala, on the evening of June 29 at The Martin Center in Brentwood.
 This will be a formal, glitzy, fun evening of reminiscences, entertainment, and looking ahead to another 50.
 Stay tuned for more information.

 In the meantime, our annual Artist Membership voting meeting is coming up.
-Mark your calendar for May 5th at 5:00 p.m. for this meeting, and watch your snail mail for ballots.
-For full information on what it means to be an Artist Member at Pull-Tight and to check your own status, click HERE.
+Mark your calendar for May 5 at 5 p.m. for this meeting, and watch your snail mail for ballots.
+For full information on what it means to be an Artist Member at Pull-Tight and to check your own status, visit our voting membership page.

 Happy Spring to all, and not a moment too soon!